-Currently, drinking water and wastewater are not charged consistently across the district and is complex and costly to administer.
+Currently, drinking water and wastewater are not charged consistently across the district and the targeted rate is complex and costly to administer.
 Te Kopuru is managed differently from other schemes, and desludging, which is akin to a capital cost (large cost occurs every 15 years) is paid collectively by ratepayers of all the schemes.

-Only those receiving wastewater services pay for them, although everyone enjoys the benefits of a clean environment.
+Only those receiving drinking water or wastewater services pay for them, although everyone enjoys the benefits of town supply and having a clean environment.

-If charges were not to be equalised, only people in Mangawhai would pay for future expansions to their wastewater scheme.
+If charges were not equalised, only people in Mangawhai would pay for future expansions to their wastewater scheme.
 Likewise, only ratepayers on the Dargaville drinking water scheme would pay to connect to the water storage currently planned by the Te Tai Tokerau Water Trust.
-Those on small schemes, such as Te Kopuru, would incur a high cost for maintenance because its spread would be limited to a small group of Te Kopuru ratepayers, which would place a heavy burden on a small community.
+Those on small schemes, such as Glinks Gully Water network, or the Te Kopuru wastewater system, would incur a high cost for maintenance because it would be shared only by a small group of ratepayers.
+This would place a heavy burden on a small community.
 In a future without equalisation any system development would be paid for only by the people it directly services.